klilhalahmi/Stakeholder-auditing-system-for-Non-Profit-Organization/README.md

 # Stakeholder-auditing-system-for-Non-Profit-Organization

 This repository contains the implementation of a sophisticated stakeholder analysis tool designed for non-profit organizations (NPOs).
-It automatically crawls organization websites, identifies key stakeholders, and provides comprehensive analysis of how well the organization serves different stakeholder needs.
+It automatically crawls organization websites, identifies key stakeholders, and provides comprehensive analysis that aims to show organizations how different players perceive them in the nonprofit sector.

 ## Features